open-component-model/ocm/docs/ocm/model.md

 - a formal description of the [Access Specification](#artefact-access) ,
   which can be used to technically access the content of the artefact in form of a blob with a format defined by the artefact type.
-If there are multiple variants possible for the blob format the access specification must be able to describe an optional media type.
+If there are multiple variants possible for the blob format, the access specification must be able to describe an optional media type.
+Applying an access specification always yields a media type.
+It might be implicitly provided the [implementation of an access method](operations.md#access-methods) or explicitly provided by the access specification.
 - a (optional) digest of the artefact that is immutable during transport steps.

 Those attributes are described by formal fields of the element description